 Rise to the Challenge: How to Memorize Chinese Characters Like A Pro

 How many Chinese characters do you need to know in order to be “fluent”?
 Well, on average, native Chinese speakers will have a vocabulary of approximately 8,000 characters, and the advanced levels of the HSK 3.0 exam require a vocabulary of at least 10,000 characters.
-I don’t know about you, but for me, thinking about learning that many words feels like staring up at Mt.
+I don’t know about you, but for me, thinking about learning that many words feel like staring up at Mt.
 Everest.
 Surely there must be an easier way to go about this.

 Fortunately, you don’t have to rely on brute memorization to expand your vocabulary and meet your learning goals.
 You can rely on the writing system’s surprisingly intuitive structure, expertly developed learning strategies, and even more creative approaches to associating characters with their corresponding pronunciations and meanings.